 If you need an urgent assessment notice for an upcoming property settlement you must update your land tax details in Land Tax Online.
 Learn how to update land tax details.

-How land tax is transferred with property ownership
+How land tax can be transferred with property ownership

 Unpaid land tax is a first charge on land and takes priority over all other liabilities attached to a property.
 This means a new owner can become responsible for any unpaid land tax from a previous owner, including extra charges like interest and penalties.

-We also recommend that you and/or your solicitor/conveyancer carefully review the contract of sale from the seller before you sign it.
-Look for any issues that may affect the sale, such as unpaid land tax or other charges against the property.
+We recommend that you and your solicitor or conveyancer carefully review the contract of sale from the seller before you sign it.
+Look for conditions relating to the adjustment of land tax or other charges associated with the property.

 The seller may provide a clearance certificate that indicates there is unpaid land tax.
 If there is unpaid land tax, payment should be arranged prior to, or as part of settlement.